|Date of Birth||October 27, 1874|

 As a Chaplain, he was given the honourary rank of Captain and was initially assigned to the 41st Battalion, a short-lived French speaking unit out of Quebec.
 The Battalion embarked for England on October 18, 1915.

 Date of death and burial location: A year before his death, Father Joseph developed an illness that eventually claimed his life.
 His obituary cites his service as pastor in parishes in Quebec, Vermont, Keewatin and in the Mediterranean during World War 1.
-L’Abbe Joseph Oscar Lizotte died in Winnipeg, August 26,1932, and is buried in the St. Boniface Cathedral Cemetery in Winnipeg.
+L’Abbe Joseph Oscar Lizotte died in Winnipeg, August 26,1932, and is buried in the St. Boniface Roman Catholic Cemetery in Winnipeg.

-Prepared by Susan [Hillman] Brazeau for the Kenora Great War Project
+Prepared by Susan [Hillman] Brazeau for the Kenora Great War Project with research assistance from Becky Johnson.

 The newspaper article (in three parts) is from the Kenora Miner and News April 2, 1919